Can you tell me something about yourself and your school?

 There’s a wide variety of content that we share; from showcasing our alumni, sharing news on campus, taking images from the digital library.
-A picture of an old school bus created a fun engaging conversation online and brought a lot of traffic to Global Connect, as did clips from our alumni events.
+A picture of an old school bus created a fun engaging conversation online and brought a lot of traffic to the Community Builder, as did clips from our alumni events.
 Everything we share online is about the call to action and how can we increase sign-ups.

 We reach out to our students by virtually attending leavers assemblies and graduations.
 The Alumni Relations team worked closely with the grade 12 careers councillors and Head of Year.
 Before COVID, we provided the councillors with iPads that allowed our students to sign the leavers form easily, and as a result we receive 75 students sign up to Global Connect every month.

 How are you using the platform functionality to increase signups?

 An example of one of the modules we use to increase engagement and sign-ups is the Digital Library where we can store, organise and share our content with platform users.
 Within that, we’ve got a couple of different sections.
 We’ve digitalised all our ACS publications; all the yearbooks from each campus are on there.
 Currently, we have 106 yearbooks scanned so far.
 We also have a magazine called The Dormitory, which we share through the platform and our newsletters.